assimilate-dev/appyrition/README.md

 You can use `deploy` to create and test posts locally and then upload to Ghost while maintaining a git-like workflow.

-Create a post directory substituting `test-post` for your desired post slug.
+Create a post directory substituting your desired slug for `test-post`.

 ```
 test-post
 ├── test-post.config
 ├── test-post.md
-├── images
+└── images
    └── image1.jpg
    └── image2.png
 ```

-The config file should contain the minimum parameters required for a post `title` and `html`.
+The config file should contain `title` at minimum.
 Currently this package only supports HTML posts.

-Reference all images using relative paths.
+Reference all images using relative paths so that you can test locally.

 This is an example config.